wp-plugins/full-gravity/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: Gravity Forms, Full Contact

-Full Contact in Gravity Forms
+Full Gravity provides you with rich social profiles of all your leads in gravity forms.

 == Description ==
 Full Gravity leverages the Full Contact Person API in order to take incomplete and incorrect contacts in Gravity Forms and turn them into complete contacts with rich social profiles.